sonalisharma-3/sonalisharma-3.github.io/_pages/research.md

 ---
 ## Other Projects

 ---
 ## Publications

+---

-*For information about specific projects, collaborations, or research opportunities, please [contact me](mailto:sonali3@stanford.edu).*
+*For information about specific projects or collaborations feel free to [contact me](mailto:sonali3@stanford.edu).*